As the online recipe niche shifts and evolves and becomes increasingly competitive, recipe publishers are always searching for that elusive SEO edge.

 Tasty Recipes vs. Tasty Roundups

 Put simply, Tasty Recipes outputs recipe schema.
 Tasty Roundups outputs ItemList schema.
 The plugins are not redundant.
 If publishing roundup posts is a consistent part of your editorial strategy, it’s perfectly okay to use both plugins on your Wordpress food blog.

 ItemList schema example:

 Of course, there are countless ways to boost traffic!
-Using ItemList schema to your advantage with the help of Tasty Roundups (or Create!) is just one opportunity in a multi-faceted SEO strategy.
+Using ItemList schema to your advantage with the help of Tasty Roundups is just one opportunity in a multi-faceted SEO strategy.

-If you’re ready to gain other valuable insights into your food blog’s schema opportunities join the Foodie Digital waitlist today.
+If you’re ready to gain other valuable insights into your food blog’s schema opportunities join the Foodie Digital mailing list today.

 Note: Foodie Digital participates in affiliate programs for select recipe card plugins and hosting providers.
 The opinions we share are based on our own in-depth research, and the ongoing need for our members to use SEO tools that are future-proofed, credible, professional and well supported.